hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 ### 2. Prefaced Scripts

-"Text that appears before the header is called the preface and is ignored during evaluation."
+> Text that appears before the header is called the preface and is ignored during evaluation.

 ```
 The text that appears before the header is ignored